-- Dominant: the trait that is visible and can cover up other traits when there is more then one present.
+- Dominant: a trait that is visible and can cover up other traits when there is more than one present.

-- Genotype: the genetic makeup, which versions of a gene an organism has.
+- Genotype: the genetic makeup of an organism, or the versions of a gene that an organism has.

 - Heterozygous: having two different versions of a gene.

 - Homozygous: having two identical versions of a gene.